OpenBMB/MiniCPM/README-en.md

 - MiniCPM has very close performance compared with Mistral-7B on open-sourced general benchmarks with better ability on Chinese, Mathematics and Coding after SFT.
 The overall performance exceeds Llama2-13B, MPT-30B, Falcon-40B, etc.
 - After DPO, MiniCPM outperforms Llama2-70B-Chat, Vicuna-33B, Mistral-7B-Instruct-v0.1, Zephyr-7B-alpha, etc. on MTBench.
-- MiniCPM-V, based on MiniCPM-2B, achieves the best overall performance among multimodel models of the same scale, surpassing existing multimodal large models built on Phi-2 and achieving performance comparable to or even better than 9.6B Qwen-VL-Chat on some tasks.
+- MiniCPM-V 2.0, based on MiniCPM-2B, achieves state-of-the-art performance on multiple benchmarks among models under 7B parameters.
+It even outperforms strong Qwen-VL-Chat 9.6B, CogVLM-Chat 17.4B, and Yi-VL 34B on OpenCompass.
+MiniCPM-V 2.0 also shows strong OCR capability, achieving comparable performance to Gemini Pro in scene-text understanding.
 - MiniCPM can be deployed and infer on smartphones, and the speed of streaming output is relatively higher than human verbal speed.
 MiniCPM-V has also successfully deployed multi-modal models on smartphones.
 - The cost of developing based on MiniCPM is low.
 Parameter efficient finetuning can be conducted with a single 1080/2080 GPU and full parameter finetuning can be conducted with a 3090/4090 GPU.

 We release all model parameters for research and limited commercial use.

-- SFT and DPO version based on MiniCPM-2B and human preference: **MiniCPM-2B-SFT/DPO**
+- SFT and DPO version based on MiniCPM-2B: **MiniCPM-2B-SFT/DPO**
-- The multi-modal model **MiniCPM-V** based on MiniCPM-2B, which outperforms models with similar size, i.e., Phi-2
+- The multi-modal model **MiniCPM-V 2.0** based on MiniCPM-2B.
 - The INT4 quantized version **MiniCPM-2B-SFT/DPO-Int4** based on MiniCPM-2B-SFT/DPO
 - The 128k long context version of MiniCPM-2B: **MiniCPM-2B-128k**.
 - The MoE version of MiniCPM-2B: **MiniCPM-MoE-8x2B**.
+- SFT version of MiniCPM-1B, a lighter-weight model: **MiniCPM-1B-SFT**.
 - Mobile phone application based on MLC-LLM and LLMFarm.
 Both language model and multimodel model can conduct inference on smartphones.
-- 30 Intermidiate [checkpoints](https://huggingface.co/openbmb/MiniCPM-2B-history) for academic purpose.
+- 30 Intermidiate [checkpoints](https://huggingface.co/openbmb/MiniCPM-2B-history) of MiniCPM-2B for academic purpose.

 ### Limitations